All Collections

 Updated over a week ago

-From Chinese New Year to the festive period and summer vacation season, there are certain times in the calendar when your factories and warehouses may close down or slow down – and it’s important you’re prepared.
+From Chinese New Year to the festive period and summer vacation season, there are certain times in the calendar when your factories and warehouses may close down or slow down, and it’s important you’re prepared.

-Luckily, Inventory Planner makes it simple to ensure you have enough stock to meet demand, even if your suppliers are away.
+Inventory Planner makes it simple to ensure you have enough stock to meet demand, even if your suppliers are unavailable, by tweaking your days of stock setting.

-1. Export your current settings
+Step 1: Export your current settings

-TOP TIP: Be sure you've enabled your SKU and Days of Stock columns.
 If you have more than one variant with the same SKU, then you'll need to enable the ID column before you export.

-It’s easiest and quickest to update your Days of Stock using the Bulk Actions tool.
-Simply select ‘Set Lead Time and Days of Stock’.
+The easiest and quickest to update your days of stock is using the Bulk Actions tool.
+In Replenishment, select your products, then click Bulk Actions > Set lead time and days of stock.

-Then, add in the relevant number of Days of Stock to cover the period of downtime.
-Lead time settings should stay as they are normally set in your account.
+Note: Lead time settings should stay as they are normally set in your account.

-3. Place your order
+Step 3: Place your order

 That’s it!
 You’ve successfully ordered enough stock to cover seasonal downtime.